ClickHouse/ClickHouse/docs/en/operations/settings/query_complexity.md

 ## max_rows_in_join {#settings-max_rows_in_join}

-Limits number of rows in the hash table that is used when joining tables.
+Limits the number of rows in the hash table that is used when joining tables.

 This settings applies to [SELECT ...
-JOIN](../../query_language/select.md#select-join) operations and [Join engine](../table_engines/join.md) functioning.
+JOIN](../../query_language/select.md#select-join) operations and the [Join table engine](../table_engines/join.md) functioning.

 ClickHouse can proceed with different actions when the limit is reached.
 Use the [join_overflow_mode](#settings-join_overflow_mode) settings to choose the action.

 Possible values:

 - Positive integer.
-- 0 — Memory control is disabled.
+- 0 — Rows control is disabled.

 Default value: 0.

 ## max_bytes_in_join {#settings-max_bytes_in_join}

-Limits number of bytes in the hash table that is used when joining tables.
+Limits hash table size in bytes that is used when joining tables.

 This settings applies to [SELECT ...
 JOIN](../../query_language/select.md#select-join) operations and the [Join table engine](../table_engines/join.md) functioning.